bem4solvation/apbs_analysis_tool/README.md

 # apbs_analysis_tool
-Automation of APBS runs from a folder of PDBs, with interactive visualization of electrostatic potentials
+Automation of APBS runs on a folder with PDBs, with interactive visualization of electrostatic potentials with MDAnalysis.
+Check out the test.ipynb for a simple tutorial.